 Below are the top 5 best places you can live in Lagos state that is safe, affordable and accommodating.

 1. Lekki Phase 2

-It has more than times five the total land area of Phase 1, which gives you more options to decide a specific area to live in.
-It has a lot of estates to choose from, with malls and recreational centres in the neighbourhoods such as Lekki beach, Elegushi private beach, Alpha beach and Atican beach resort.
+It has more than times five the total land area of Phase 1, which gives you more options to decide on a specific area to live in.
+It has a lot of estates to choose from, with malls and recreational centers in the neighborhoods such as Lekki beach, Elegushi private beach, Alpha beach, and Atican beach resort.

 It comprises comfortable places like Osapa London, Ajah, Ilaje, Chevron, Ilasan, etc. All these places have different estates built inside of them.

-Ikoyi is the most exclusive area in the city of Lagos.
+Ikoyi is the second best places to live in Lagos state.
+It is the most exclusive area in the city of Lagos.
 It is home to some of the wealthiest people in Nigeria, including senators, former military heads of state, oil tycoons, and business magnates.